 - Consolidation Phase: The consolidation phase involves slowly reducing the debt on your properties, which conversely increases their cash flow when you need it the most – in the...

-- Lifestyle Phase: This phase is all about enjoying your life living off the cash machine you have produced in the first 3 phases.
+- Lifestyle Phase: This phase is all about enjoying your life and living off the cash machine you have produced in the first 3 phases.

 Capital growth or cash flow – which is better?